gongbell/WANA/README.md

 WANA: Symbolic Execution of Wasm Bytecode for Cross-Platform Smart Contract Vulnerability Detection

-Dong Wang, Bo Jiang, W.K.
+by Dong Wang, Bo Jiang, W.K.
 Chan

 Please contact Dr. Bo Jiang (gongbell@gmail.com) if you have any questions.